Family adventure and fun in Niagara Falls, Canada

 Location: 3350 Niagara River Parkway, Niagara Falls

-Journey Behind the Falls offers a unique vantage point of the world-famous falls.
-At this attraction, you’ll descend 125 feet (38 metres) by elevator, then walk through a short tunnel to access two outdoor observation decks and viewing portals, located directly behind the falls.
+Get a unique vantage point of the world-famous falls.
+Descend 125 feet (38 metres) by elevator, then walk through a short tunnel to access two outdoor observation decks and viewing portals, located directly behind the falls.

 Location: 6650 Niagara River Parkway, Niagara Falls

-Location: Queen Victoria Park, 6345 Niagara River Parkway, Niagara Falls
+Location: 6345 Niagara River Parkway, Niagara Falls

 Location: 4239 Park Street, Niagara Falls